 A former drug user Kevin Franciotti who participated in a MAPS-sponsored observational study of ibogaine treatment for opiate dependence describes his experience in this article.
 He mentions:

-Even though the main emphasis of ibogaine seems to be the treatment of addiction, the substance is purportedly beneficial for many other things.
+Even though the main emphasis seems to be ibogaine for the treatment of addiction, the substance is purportedly beneficial for many other things.
 Ibogaine referred to as the “stern father” of plant medicines can initiate meaningful experiences, which may help resolve past traumas and create a deeper awareness of mind, body, and experiences.
 Many people report increased introspection and reflection towards their relationships and life’s path.

 Examples of Psychotherapeutic Experiences with Ibogaine